Recime/recime-cli/README.md

     brew install go

-Once **Go** is installed, you can need to add the following lines your $HOME/.bash_profile file to ensure that PATH values.
+Once **Go** is installed, you need to add the following lines your $HOME/.bash_profile file to ensure that PATH values.
 In my case, I have created a go folder under /users/recime and added the following lines:

     export GOPATH=/users/recime/go
     export PATH=/users/recime/go/bin:$PATH